autoplot/documentation/javadoc/org/autoplot/state/SerializeUtil.md

-# org.autoplot.state.SerializeUtilUtility class for creating a Document from a DomNode.
-Note that there is special
+# org.autoplot.state.SerializeUtil

- handling for:<ul>
+Utility class for creating a Document from a DomNode.
+Note that there is special handling for:<ul>
  <li>controller -- these nodes are dropped.
  <li>class -- this is noise from java.
  <li>*Automatically -- properties ending in "Automatically" are used to set another property.
  </ul>
  There may be other exceptional properties that are not documented here.

-SerializeUtil( )
+# SerializeUtil( )

 ***